Brain-like Variational Inference: Background and Related Work

 \paragraph{Variational Autoencoder (VAE) model family.} Variational Autoencoders (VAEs) transform the abstract ELBO objective into practical deep learning architectures \cite{kingma2014auto,rezende2014stochastic,kingma2019introduction}.
 The standard Gaussian VAE (\gvae) exemplifies this approach by assuming factorized Gaussian distributions for all three distributions, with the approximate posterior $q_\enc{\phi}(\zz \vert \xx)$ implemented as a neural network that maps each input $\xx$ to posterior parameters: $\mathrm{enc}(\xx; \enc{\phi}) \rightarrow (\enc{\bmu}(\xx), \enc{\bsig}^2(\xx))$.
 This \textit{amortization} of inference---using a single network to approximate posteriors across the entire dataset---is a defining characteristic of VAEs.
 Alternative distribution choices are also possible; for instance, replacing both prior and posterior with Poisson distributions yields the Poisson VAE (\pvae; \cite{vafaii2024pvae}), which better aligns with neural spike-count statistics \cite{tolhurst1983statistical, dean1981variability, pouget2000information}.
 We derive the VAE loss in \cref{sec:appendix:carve-up-ELBO}, and discuss both \gvae and \pvae extensively in \cref{sec:appendix:gvae,sec:appendix:pvae}.

 \paragraph{Sparse coding and predictive coding as variational inference.} Two major cornerstones of theoretical neuroscience, sparse coding (SC; \cite{olshausen1996emergence}) and predictive coding (PC; \cite{rao1999predictive}), can also be derived as instances of ELBO maximization (or equivalently, $\FF$ minimization), given specific distributional choices \cite{olshausen1996learning, abbott2001theoretical,millidge2022pcrev}.
 SC and PC share two key characteristics that distinguish them from standard VAEs.
 First, they both use a Dirac-delta distribution for the approximate posterior, effectively collapsing it to a point estimate.
 But they differ in their prior assumptions: PC employs a Gaussian prior, while SC uses a sparsity-promoting prior (e.g., Laplace; \cref{fig:model_tree}).
 Second, instead of amortized inference as in VAEs, both PC and SC employ iterative inference, better aligning with the recurrent nature of neural computation \cite{lamme2000distinct, kietzmann2019recurrence, kar2019evidence, Bergen20Going, shi2023rapid}.
-See \cref{sec:appendix:iter-vs-amort} for an in-depth comparison.
+See \cref{sec:appendix:iter-vs-amort} for an in-depth comparison, and \cref{sec:appendix:pc-as-vi} for a pedagogical derivation of the \textcite{rao1999predictive} objective as $\FF$ minimization.